 If you are filing an amended return, complete a new return using the corrected figures, as if it were the original return.
 Do not make any adjustments to the amended return to show that you received a refund or paid a balance due as the result of the original return.
-Then complete Form 502ADJ, Section D, Lines 1-5 to determine if you are due a refund or any additional tax is due with your amended return.
+Then complete Form 502ADJ, Section D, Lines 1-6 to determine if you are due a refund or any additional tax is due with your amended return.
+When completing Line 1, enter tax paid prior to filing the return, any tax paid with the return and additional tax paid after it was filed.

-INSTRUCTIONS FOR VIRGINIA SCHEDULE VK-1 OWNER'S SHARE OF INCOME AND VIRGINIA MODIFICATIONS AND CREDITS
+INSTRUCTIONS FOR VIRGINIA SCHEDULE VK-1 AND SCHEDULE VK-1 CONSOLIDATED OWNER'S SHARE OF INCOME AND VIRGINIA MODIFICATIONS AND CREDITS

-Schedule VK-1 is prepared by the pass-through entity to show each owner's distributive or pro rata share of the entity's income, Virginia modifications and Virginia credits, and other information necessary for an owner to be able to include the effect of participation in the entity in the owner's income tax return.
+Schedule VK-1 or Schedule VK-1 Consolidated is prepared by the pass-through entity to show each owner's distributive or pro rata share of the entity's income, Virginia modifications and Virginia credits, and other information necessary for an owner to be able to include the effect of participation in the entity in the owner's income tax return.
 Schedule VK-1 does not replace federal Schedule K-1; it is a supplement to the federal schedule for those state tax issues that require additional information.
 The pass-through entity will prepare a Schedule VK-1 for each owner; a copy should be given to each owner, and a copy should be included with the entity's Virginia return of income (Form 502) filed with the Department of Taxation.